 By HELEN CHRISTOPHI

-DENVER (CN) – The Tenth Circuit on Tuesday tossed a federal safety standard restricting the size and strength of tiny magnetic balls sold by Denver toy company, Zen Magnets.
+DENVER (CN) - The 10th Circuit on Tuesday tossed a federal safety standard restricting the size and strength of tiny magnetic balls sold by Denver toy company, Zen Magnets.

 The Consumer Product Safety Commission enacted the new safety rule in 2014 after it concluded the small but powerful magnets pose a high risk of injury and death when swallowed.